Swiss Chicken Bake

 Yum, right?

-Time to plate the chicken.
+Time to plate this easy dinner.

 Now to take a bite.